ady7ady7/career-log/README.md

 13.11.25 (Day 31)
 - I'm going for a trip today, but still managed to get the SQL exercises set done in the morning (1 hr)

+14.11.25 (Day 32)
+- Back from the trip, started with a classic set of SQL exercises to get max points (1.5 hr)